ideagw/multi-dc-c7a-k8s/README.md

 # multi-dc-c7a-k8s

 These instructions are tested on Kubernetes version 1.8.4 and 1.8.5.
 StatefulSets in 1.8.x are in beta.
 In Kubernetes version 1.9, StatefulSets are stable GA.
-While same instructions work for 1.9, you are encouraged to change the StatefulSet api version to stable (apps/v1).
+While same instructions work for 1.9, you are encouraged to change the StatefulSet api version to stable (apps/v1) or use the yaml files from 1.9 folder.

 kubectl get nodes
 <pre>